22hours/HIS/15JeongHwan/README.md

 ### Issue

+- in x86 bit CPU our program is not running well
-buffer overRun in cpp Program
+- buffer overRun in cpp Program

 ### ToDo